top of page

 Although Shanshui and minimalist landscape photography are separated by centuries and differences in mediums, they share a common philosophy of simplicity, harmony, and an artistic approach that values essence and emotion over the literal representation of the landscape.

-The connections between Shanshui and minimalist landscape photography can thus be explored through several aspects: philosophical, technical, and aesthetic.
+The connections between Shanshui and minimalist landscape photography can thus be explored through several aspects: philosophical (Taoism and minimalism), technical (balance and harmony), and aesthetic (use of empty space).

 Taoism and Minimalism